Chang and Eng Bunker

-The brothers were born with Chinese ancestry in Siam (now known as Thailand) and were brought to the United States in 1829.
-Physicians inspected them as they became known to American and European audiences in "freak shows".
+The brothers were born in Siam (now known as Thailand) to a family of Chinese descent and were brought to the United States in 1829.
+They became known to American and European audiences in "freak shows".
 Newspapers and the public were initially sympathetic to them, and within three years they left the control of their managers, who they thought were cheating them, and toured on their own.
 In early exhibitions, they were exoticized and displayed their athleticism; they later held conversations in English in a more dignified parlor setting.

 In 1839, after a decade of financial success, the twins quit touring and settled near Mount Airy, North Carolina.
 They became American citizens, bought slaves, married local sisters, and fathered 21 children, several of whom accompanied them when they resumed touring.
-Chang's and Eng's respective families lived in separate houses, where the twins took alternating three-day stays.
+Chang and Eng's respective families lived in separate houses, where the twins took alternating three-day stays.
 After the Civil War, they lost part of their wealth and their slaves.
 Eng died hours after Chang at the age of 62.
-An autopsy revealed that their livers were fused in the ligament connecting their sternums.
+An autopsy revealed that their livers were fused in the ligament connecting their sterna.

 The novelist Darin Strauss writes, "their conjoined history was a confusion of legend, sideshow hyperbole, and editorial invention even while they lived."
 Many works have fictionalized the Bunkers' lives, often to symbolize cooperation or discord, notably in representing the Union and Confederacy during the Civil War.